-The expected loss rates are based on the payment profiles of sales over a period of 36 months before January 1, 2021 and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a relevant period and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.